All thoughts and statements in this post are my own. I in no way represent Disney World.

 There are so many Disney World Resorts to choose from!
-I will start by saying we were fortunate with our resorts due to special people in our lives!
-A very special friend gifted us four nights at Animal Kingdom Lodge through their Disney Vacation Club.
+I will start by saying we were fortunate with our resorts due to the special people in our lives!
+A special friend gifted us four nights at Animal Kingdom Lodge through their Disney Vacation Club.
 I have never been to this location, but it looks beautiful, from the exterior design to the rooms, the pools, and more.
-We am incredibly excited to stay here.
+We are incredibly excited to stay here.
 Be sure to check out our follow-up article on Animal Kingdom Lodge.

 Initially, we booked an additional four nights at Pop Century; this is considered a value-level resort, it fit within our budget, and I felt it was a bit nicer than the All-Star Resorts.
 My in-laws then decided they wanted to join us and experience Disney with their grandchildren.
 They booked us all a two-bedroom suite at the Boardwalk Villas!
 We canceled Pop Century and are fortunate to enjoy the beauty of another Deluxe-level resort.
 Like Animal Kingdom, I have not stayed at Boardwalk.
 Keep an eye out for our post-trip write-up about our experiences!

-Some lasting changes have occurred if you have not been to Disney since Covid.
+If you have not been to Disney since Covid, some lasting changes have occurred.
 One of these changes is the need to make reservations for the parks.
 Some people get confused; you must buy your tickets, check the calendar, and reserve the park you want for a particular day.
 We do not have any park plans on the day we arrive (day 1); we will relax by the pool and enjoy the warmth!

 - Day 2: Magic Kingdom